Animadversio/PythonSLG/README.md

-# PythonStrategyRPG
+# Python SLG
-It is a simple strategy turn based game
+It is a strategy turn based game, inspired by code in PythonStrategyRPG, game mechanism is inspired by Ancient Empire II
 * use AStar algorithm to walk
 * support melee and remote creature
 * use json file to store level data (e.g. position of creatures, map info)